19hours/sg-statutes/Acts/Penal Code.md

 299\.
 Whoever causes death by doing an act with the intention of causing death, or with the intention of causing such bodily injury as is likely to cause death, or with the knowledge that he is likely by such act to cause death, commits the offence of culpable homicide.

-Illustration

-(a)
+Illustrations

-Alays sticks and turf over a pit, with the intention of thereby causing death, or with the knowledge that death is likely to be thereby caused.Z, believing the ground to be firm, treads on it, falls in and is killed.Ahas committed the offence of culpable homicide.
+(a)Alays sticks and turf over a pit, with the intention of thereby causing death, or with the knowledge that death is likely to be thereby caused.Z, believing the ground to be firm, treads on it, falls in and is killed.Ahas committed the offence of culpable homicide.

-(b)

-AknowsZto be behind a bush.Bdoes not know it.A, intending to cause, or knowing it to be likely to causeZ’s death, inducesBto fire at the bush.Bfires and killsZ.
+(b)AknowsZto be behind a bush.Bdoes not know it.A, intending to cause, or knowing it to be likely to causeZ’s death, inducesBto fire at the bush.Bfires and killsZ.
 HereBmay be guilty of no offence; butAhas committed the offence of culpable homicide.

-(c)

-[Deleted byAct 51 of 2007]
+(c) [Deleted by Act 51 of 2007]

 Explanation1.—A person who causes bodily injury to another who is labouring under a disorder, disease or bodily infirmity, and thereby accelerates the death of that other, shall be deemed to have caused his death.